Srimad Bhagavad Gita, translated by Jagannatha Om Prakash (John of AllFaith)

 18:17: One whose nature and intelligence are not contaminated by false ego, although engaged in killing all these mortals, actually kills no one and is not bound.

-18:18: Knowledge, the object of knowledge, and the knower are the three catalysts of action; the three-fold conglomeration of activities, are the instrumental cause, the activity, and the doer.
+18:18: Knowledge, the object of knowledge, and the knower are the three catalysts of action; the three-fold conglomeration of activities is the instrumental cause, the activity, and the doer.

 18:19: Knowledge, activity, and the doer are of three kinds according to their qualitative divisions, as is declared by the Sankhya philosophy’s erudition on the gunas.
 As is right, hear of these as well.

-8:21: But know that knowledge to be in the quality of pas-sion by which one perceives within the variegated life forms various kinds of living entities.
+8:21: But know that knowledge is of the quality of passion by which one perceives, within the variegated life forms, various kinds of living entities.

-18:23: Activities which are obligatory and are performed without attachment, which are executed without love or hatred by one who does not desire fruitive results, such ac-tivities are said to be in the quality of goodness.
+18:23: Activities that are obligatory and performed without attachment, which are executed without love or hatred by one who does not desire fruitive results, are said to be in the quality of goodness.

 18:25: Those activities which are heedlessly begun, and which are performed in delusion, without regard to the consequences of destruction, injury, or personal ability, are said to be in the quality of ignorance.

-18:26: One who is liberated from attachment, is devoid of false ego, is resolute, endowed with enthusiasm and who is steadfast in perfection or imperfection, is said to be in the quality of goodness.
+18:26: One who is liberated from attachment, is devoid of false ego, is resolute, endowed with enthusiasm, and is steadfast in perfection or imperfection, is said to possess the quality of goodness.

-18:27: That doer who is impassioned, who desires fruitive reactions, is greedy, barbarous, impure, and who is moti-vated by happiness and misery, is said to be in the quality of passion.
+18:27: The doer who is impassioned, who desires fruitive reactions, is greedy, barbarous, impure, and who is motivated by happiness and misery, is said to be in the quality of passion.

 18:28: That doer who is uncontrolled, materialistic, rigid, crafty, malicious, lazy, discouraged, and procrastinating is said to be in the quality of ignorance.

-18:30: That intellect which distinguishes between action and inaction, between what ought to be done and what ought not to be done, between fear and fearlessness and between bondage and liberation, is in the quality of goodness, O child of Partha.
+18:30: That intellect which distinguishes between action and inaction, between what ought to be done and what ought not to be done, between fear and fearlessness and between bondage and liberation, is of the quality of goodness, O Arjuna [Son of Partha].

-18:31: That intellect which confuses what is religious and moral with what is irreligious and immoral, what ought to be done with what ought not to be done, O child of Partha, is in the quality of passion.
+18:31: That intellect which confuses what is religious and moral with what is irreligious and immoral, what ought to be done with what ought not to be done, Arjuna [Son of Partha], is of the quality of passion.

 18:32: That intellect which is pervaded by ignorance and thinks all things to be the opposite of what they really are, which accepts what is irreligious and immoral as being religious and moral, O child of Partha, is in the quality of ignorance.

-18:33: That resoluteness by which one sustains the activi-ties of the mind, the vital life energies, and the senses through yoga and constant self-discipline, O child of Par-tha, is in the quality of goodness.
+18:33: That resoluteness by which one sustains the activities of the mind, the vital life energies, and the senses through yoga and constant self-discipline, Arjuna [O Son of Partha], is in the quality of goodness.

-18:34: But, O Arjuna, that resoluteness which sustains Dharma, Kama, and Artha 6 out of a desire for their fruitive results, is in the quality of passion O child of Partha.
+18:34: But, O Arjuna, that resoluteness which sustains Dharma, Kama, and Artha 6 out of a desire for their fruitive results, is in the quality of passion, Arjuna [Son of Partha].

-18:35: That resoluteness by which a fool does not abandon sleep, fear, lamentation, despondency, and intoxication, O child of Partha, is in the quality of ignorance.
+18:35: That resoluteness by which a fool does not abandon sleep, fear, lamentation, despondency, and intoxication, O Arjuna [Son of Partha], is in the quality of ignorance.

-18:36: Now hear from Me of the three kinds of happiness, O best of the Bharatas, in which, by regular practice, one is delighted and attains an end to suffering.
+18:36: Now hear from Me of the three kinds of happiness, Arjuna [best of the Bharatas], in which, by regular practice, one is delighted and attains an end to suffering.

-18:37: That happiness, which is like poison in the begin-ning, but which is like nectar in the end, and which is born of one’s intellectual composure, is said to be in the quality of goodness.
+18:37: That happiness, which is like poison at the beginning but like nectar in the end, and which is born of one’s intellectual composure, is said to be of the quality of goodness.

-18:38: Happiness, which is yoked to the senses and their objects, which in the beginning is like nectar but in the end is like poison, is considered as being in the quality of passion.
+18:38: Happiness, which is yoked to the senses and their objects, is considered being of the quality of passion.
+Initially, it is like nectar, but ultimately, it is like poison.

 18:39: That self-delusory happiness which arises from sleep, sloth, and negligence in the beginning and, as being because of it, is said to be in the quality of ignorance.